 - Uses effective communication (listening, speaking, writing) skills with all families across cultural, linguistic, and socioeconomic backgrounds.

 - Includes the family in all components of the early childhood intervention service delivery process.

 - Provides information, guidance, and education to families about child development and their child’s health and safety needs.

-- Provides information, guidance, and education to families about regulations, policies, and procedures for eligibility intervention and transitions under IDEA and other early childhood programs.
+- Provides information, guidance, and education to families about regulations, policies, and procedures for eligibility, intervention, and transition under IDEA and other early childhood programs.

-- Provides information, guidance, and education to families about early childhood intervention and inclusive service delivery.
+- Provides information, guidance, and education to families about early childhood intervention and inclusive service delivery models.

-- Collaborates with the family to identify the family’s strengths, needs, concerns, priorities.
+- Collaborates with the family to identify the family’s strengths, needs, concerns, and priorities.

 - Refers families to resources and services to help them meet the needs of their child, their family, and themselves.

 - Provides information to the family about parental rights and safeguards and how to advocate for themselves, their family, and their child.

 Case studies illustrate the cross-disciplinary competencies and are for use by Higher Education faculty and Professional development staff.